-The Plaintiff and healthy Canadians are deprived of equal protection and equal benefit of the law by the lockdown.
-Fundamental freedom of belief, thought, religion/worship Page 21 of 72 and conscience are deprived.
+The Plaintiff and healthy Canadians are deprived of equal protection and equal benefit of the law by the lockdowns.
+Fundamental freedom of belief, thought, religion/worship and conscience are deprived.
 "DEMONSTRABLY JUSTIFIED" disclosure was never disclosed and the Defendants failed to safeguard the Charter.
 Instead, fear and panic are rampant.

-Since the Defendants violated section 41 of the Police Services Act, and subsequently the Police Officers are not safeguarding the fundamental rights and freedoms, the OPP have the responsibility under section 5.1 (1) of the Police Services Act to safeguard rights and freedoms.
+Since the Defendants violated section 41 of the Police Services Act, and subsequently the Police Officers are not safeguarding the fundamental rights and freedoms, the OPP have the responsibility under section 5.1 (1) of the Police Services Act to safeguard the fundamental rights and freedoms.